mtdowner/simple-website/README.md

 To preview using Visual Studio Code, right-click `index.html`, and select Open In Default Browser, or select the `index.html` file and use the keyboard shortcut `Alt+B`.

-Screenshot of the Open in Browser context menu item in Visual Studio Code.

 **Important**

 If you're having trouble, make sure you're directly right-clicking the filename icon or text.
-If a Visual Studio Code dialog appears, select Yes, I trust the authors; this is the Workspace Trust feature that lets you decide whether your project folders should allow or restrict automatic code execution.
+If a Visual Studio Code dialog appears, select 'Yes, I trust the authors'; this is the Workspace Trust feature that lets you decide whether your project folders should allow or restrict automatic code execution.
 You just created the file, so it's safe.

 The webpage opens in your default browser.

-**View the page using developer tools**
+## View the page using developer tools

 You can inspect a webpage by using the developer tools in your browser.
 Let's give it a try.

 Open Developer Tools by right-clicking in the web page and selecting Inspect, or try these shortcuts:

-Press the keyboard shortcut for Developer Tools, which is F12.
+Press the keyboard shortcut for Developer Tools, which is `F12`.

 Press `Ctrl+Shift+I` on Windows and Linux or `Option+Command+I` on a Mac.

 These keyboard shortcuts work in Microsoft Edge, Chrome, and Firefox.
 If you're using Safari, see the Web Development Tools.
 When installed, select Safari > Preferences, and then select Advanced.
 At the bottom of the pane, select the Show Develop menu in menu bar checkbox.
 Select Develop > Show Web Inspector.
 For more information, check the Safari Web Inspector documentation.

-To learn more about opening Developer Tools and the main available features, check out the Overview of DevTools article.

 Select the Elements tab.